EuichanJeong/4x4-6T-SRAM-LTspice/README.md

 ## Project Report

-A more detailed explanation of the design process, simulation methodology, results, limitations, and future work is available in the full project report:
+A detailed explanation of the design process, simulation methodology, results, limitations, and future work is available in the full project report:

 [View the Full Project Report](report/4x4_6T_SRAM_Array_Report.pdf)